Jonathan2251/lbd/_sources/gpu.txt

   tex.1d.v4.s32.f32  {r1,r2,r3,r4}, [tex_a, {f1}];

-Since 'Texture Unit' is limited hardware accelerator on gpu, OpenGL providing api to user program for binding 'Texture Unit' to 'Sampler Variables' to doing load balance in using the 'Texture Unit'.
-With this mechanism, programmer can do load balance through OpenGL api without recompiling glsl.
+Since 'Texture Unit' is limited hardware accelerator on gpu, OpenGL providing api to user program for binding 'Texture Unit' to 'Sampler Variables'.
-The glsl on-line compiling only be triggered at first time of running program.
-It is kept in cache and is executing directly after first time of compiling.
+As a result, user program is allowed doing load balance in using 'Texture Unit' through OpenGL api without recompiling glsl.
 Fast texture sampling is one of the key requirements for good GPU performance [#tpu]_.

-In addition to binding api for texture, OpenGL provides glTexParameteri api to do Texture Wrapping [#texturewrapper]_.
+In addition to api for binding texture, OpenGL provides glTexParameteri api to do Texture Wrapping [#texturewrapper]_.
 Furthmore the texture instruction for some gpu may including S# T# values in operands.
-Same with associating 'Sampler Variables' to 'Texture Unit', S# and T# value are location of memory associated to Texture Wrapping descriptor register allowing user program to change Wrapping option without re-compiling glsl.
+Same with associating 'Sampler Variables' to 'Texture Unit', S# and T# are location of memory associated to Texture Wrapping descriptor registers allowing user program to change Wrapping option without re-compiling glsl.

 Even glsl frontend compiler always expanding function call into inline function as well as llvm intrinsic extended function providing an easy way to do code generation through llvm td (Target Description) file written, GPU backend compiler is still a little complex than CPU backend.
-(But when considering the effort in frontend compier such as clang or other toolchain such as linker and gdb/lldb, of course, CPU compiler is much complex than GPU compiler.)
+(But when considering the effort in frontend compier such as clang, or other toolchain such as linker and gdb/lldb, of course, CPU compiler is much complex than GPU compiler.)